cyralinc/terraform-provider-cyral/docs/guides/repo_level_policy.md

 ## Service Account Abuse policy

-Implement a repo-level policy to ensure service accounts can only be used by intended applications:
+Ensure service accounts can only be used by intended applications:

 ```terraform
 # Creates pg data repository